Advice for Competitors

 If you are not buying from the canteen you will need to provide all your own food and drink.
 Bring more than what you will think you need in case you get stuck out there for whatever reason.

-The water in the tanks at the Salt Bush camp and the DLRA camp is not suitable for drinking.
+There is water in the tanks at the Salt Bush camp and the DLRA camp it is not suitable for drinking.

-There are bins for recyclable containers (cans, PET bottles) at the canteen or you can bag them up at your camp site and someone come around and collect them.
+The rule is very simple, EVERYTHING YOU BRING IN, YOU TAKE OUT.
+There are bins for recyclable containers ONLY (cans, PET bottles) at the canteen or you can bag them up at your camp site and someone come around and collect them.